dora-lee/seneca-prg550-2022-spring/lectures/lecture02.md

 odd_numbers = [x for x in range(20) if x % 2 == 1]
 print(odd_numbers) # displays: [1, 3, 5, 7, 9, 11, 13, 15, 17, 19]
 ```
-With nested statements, the _innermost_ statement is on the left (ie read list comprehension from right-to-left)
+With nested statements, the _outermost_ statement is on the left (ie helpful to read code from right-to-left)
 ```
 nested_comprehension = [x + y for x in ['Python ','C '] for y in ['Language', 'Programming']] print(nested_comprehension) # displays: ['Python Language', 'Python Programming', 'C Language', 'C Programming']